jamesWalker55/qmul-final-project-report/src/report.md

 <!-- TODO: Analyse more software! -->

+## Programming Tools and Frameworks

+For the development of this project, a variety of tools and frameworks will be used.
+In this section, I will explain my decisions when it comes to deciding what toolset То use.

+### Rust

 Rust is a programming language designed by Graydon Hoare.
 It is designed to be memory-safe while still being performant [@balasubramanian2017system].
 This is enforced by the Rust compiler, which checks memory-safety rules during compilation.

 Rust is increasingly adopted by companies and projects such as Microsoft, Amazon, Cloudflare, and Facebook [@davison_2022_adoption].
 It has also been integrated into the Linux kernel [@proven_2022_rust].

-I have no prior experience in low-level languages like C++ and Rust.
-The Rust language's memory-safety features and commercial support make it a good choice for the final project, as well as a good low-level language for improving my skill set and future career paths.
+Though I have years of experience in high-level languages such as Python, Ruby, Javascript, I have very limited experience with low-level languages like C++ and Rust.
+However, since Rust is being increasingly adopted by industry, as well as its memory-safety features, performance and industry support which make it a good choice for this project, it was an obvious choice for me when deciding upon a programming language for development.
+I take this opportunity to learn Rust as it will also help with my career.

 ## Tauri